yuhengfdada/yuhengfdada.github.io/_posts/2022-07-16-justright.md

 ---
-title: Software Engineering: What is "Just Right"?
+title: Software Engineering - What is "Just Right"?
 categories:
   - Blog
 tags: